 Know Before You Go

-The Japanese Garden reopened on June 11 with timed entry and other new procedures.
+The Portland Japanese Garden will reopen on July 22 with timed entry and other new procedures.
 See the latest health and safety guidelines related to COVID-19 on Portland Japanese Garden’s website.

 Tucked into the scenic West Hills of Portland, above Washington Park and near the International Rose Test Garden, the Portland Japanese Garden is a haven of meticulously maintained, tranquil beauty.
 Proclaimed one of the most authentic Japanese gardens outside of Japan, the 5.5-acre (2.2 ha) space includes an authentic Japanese tea house, meandering streams, intimate walkways and an unsurpassed view of Mount Hood.